bigskysoftware/htmx/www/content/essays/htmx-sucks.md

 A search for "react", on the other hand, gives 13,758 jobs.

-So, seriously, which of these two technologies do you want to hitch your career ot?
+So, seriously, which of these two technologies do you want to hitch your career to?

 ## No One To Hire